Using Distributions

 On the main navigation bar, click on Billing to open the Billing page.

-On the Billing page, click the tab labeled Distribution, located just below the main navigation bar.
+On the Billing page, click the tab labeled Manage Distributions, located just below the main navigation bar.
 This will open the Distributions page.

 3. Select a distribution